 KASI consumer-sentiment index plunged by 24 points to -21, in March as COVID-19 hits Africa

-The slump was led by both current-condition index, which plummeted by 21 points the most since the inception of the index in 2016 and the consumer expectations index, which plummeted by 25 points, a record as well.
+The slump was led by both the current-condition index, which plummeted by 21 points the most since the inception of the index in 2016, and the consumer expectations index, which plummeted by 25 points, a record as well.

 In line with the global indices, consumer confidence in Africa is now falling fast, the larger size of the informal economy, weak health infrastructure in Africa means the COVID-19 impact can be catastrophic.

 The consumer sentiment index launched in 2016 has witnessed its largest monthly decline in March when it plunged 24 points.
 The COVID-19 pandemic that basically froze the global economy has finally hit Africa.
 During the month of March, Africa recorded its first cases and the virus quickly spread to 54 countries.
 As of April 17, the continent has over 18,000 cases and 967 deaths according to the latest tally by Africa CDC.

 Sentiment dropped in every country; South Africa leading the slump with 76 index-points monthly drop

 The drop in consumer sentiment was seen across the board, South Africa leading the way with 76 points drop from February, the country was already fighting off a muted economy and a pending recession.
 Its sovereign debt was recently downgraded to Ba1 by the rating agency Moodys.
 Investors will now demand higher interest payments when the country raised money via bond issuances, adding to the country debt burden.